Machine Learning with Confidential Computing: A Systematization of Knowledge: Confidential Computing and Trusted Execution Environments

 \subsection{Partitioning Frameworks for Developers}

 With the low-level hardware and system stacks only, it is still hard for application developers to utilize TEEs.
 Hence, depending on the use cases, various software vendors provide deployment and partitioning frameworks for running a diverse set of workloads within enclaves.
 For example, more recently Amazon Nitro enclaves and Enarx support running the same binary within different types of TEEs through in-enclave WebAssembly (WASM) support, inspired by Haven~\cite{baumann2015shielding} that ports Drawbridge~\cite{porter2011rethinking} (a Windows library OS) inside an SGX enclave.
+In line with above mentioned IceCap, Veracruz is designed to further support collaborative privacy-preserving computations on multiple platforms including CCA by providing minimal filesystem, i/o, and in-enclave WebAssembly~\cite{mulligan2021confidential, brossard2023private}.
 Similarly, Graphene-SGX~\cite{tsai2017graphene} ports the Linux-based Graphene library OS in an enclave.
 Scone~\cite{arnautov2016scone} tries to reduce TCB by porting \text{musl libc} and a portion of Linux Kernel Library (LKL)~\cite{sgx2019lkl}.
-TrustShadow~\cite{guan2017trustshadow} also protects unmodified applications from the host OS by trapping applications exceptions and system calls inside TrustZone, passing the calls to the OS, and verifying the output after parameter marshaling.
+TrustShadow~\cite{guan2017trustshadow} also protects unmodified applications from the host OS by trapping application exceptions and system calls inside TrustZone, passing the calls to the OS, and verifying the output after parameter marshaling.
+Other widely used TEE-enabled deployment frameworks include confidential containers and Kubernetes services, which are especially popular and easy to use for ML workloads, as offered by cloud providers such as Azure confidential Kubernetes Service~\cite{AKS-msft} and Google Confidential GKE Nodes~\cite{GKE_2024}.

 As another approach, various TEE partitioning frameworks split applications into trusted and untrusted components, \eg~Intel SGX SDK~\cite{intel2019linuxsgx}, Microsoft Open Enclave~\cite{microsoft2019openenclave}, Google’s Asylo~\cite{Google2018Asylo}, OP-TEE~\cite{optee}, and Keystone~\cite{dayeol2019keystone}.
 There are also language-specific partitioning frameworks such as Civet~\cite{tsai2020civet} for porting Java classes into SGX enclaves, Trusted Language Runtime~\cite{santos2014using} for running portions of C\# applications inside TrustZone, and Glamdring~\cite{lind2017glamdring}, a compiler for partitioning applications into SGX enclaves via code annotation.
 Table~\ref{tab:tee_framework} summarises primary commercial TEE frameworks.
 However, not all of them are feature-rich enough to support ML use cases.
 Particularly, mobile vendors (\eg~TEE of Qualcomm~\cite{qualcommtee}, Trustonic~\cite{trustnictee}, or Huawei~\cite{busch2020unearthing}) also only allow for limited TEE operations to avoid security risks inside TrustZone secure world~\cite{machiry2017boomerang}.
 Besides, such security concerns link to the less privileged execution of enclaves as well as ease of programming.